 Why you’ll love this

-Ingredients and substitutions for Cawl Cennin - Welsh Leek Soup
+Ingredients and substitutions for Welsh Leek Soup

 - Onion: Brown onion is used here due to its subtle flavor, though you could substitute with 2 shallots.